johanhelsing/matchbox/README.md

 The goal of the Matchbox project is to enable udp-like, unordered, unreliable p2p connections in web browsers to facilitate low-latency multiplayer games.

-**WARNING:** This project is still in its infancy, it will break repeatedly as I clean it up and move things around.
+**WARNING:** This project is in early stages, it will break repeatedly as things are cleaned up and moved around.

 It is currently an all-in-one solution, it comes with: